firstnamejonas/textbased-quarterback-game/README.md

 - `time`: used for delayed responses for better user overview
 - `random`: used for random scenario outcomes in the game
+- `os`: used to clear the screen for better user overview

 ## Testing